blbadger/blbadger.github.io/3-body-problem.md

 ![3 body image]({{https://blbadger.github.io}}/3_body_problem/two_body_1.png)

 This plot looks much more regular!
-In fact it, like all other two body trajectories, lies along a plane.
-We can do some fancy rotation in three dimensional space by changing using a second loop after our array-filling loop.
+The trajectories form periodic orbits that, like other two body trajectories, lie along a plane.
+We can do some fancy rotation in three dimensional space by changing using a second loop after our array-filling loop to show this.

 ```python
 ...